 Requirements: You can’t start working before completing the training on the usage of high-rise equipment and safety procedures.
 And in the case of rope access window cleaning, additional certification may be necessary.

 More information: International Window Cleaning Association

-Steel workers are responsible for constructing the steel frames for high-rise buildings and bridges, among others.
-Details of their everyday work will depend, however, on the type of construction and the crew available for the project, though it will most likely involve welding, cutting steel and installing steel or iron girders.
+Steelworkers are responsible for constructing the steel frames for high-rise buildings and bridges, among others.
+However, details of their everyday work will depend on the type of construction and the crew available for the project, though it will most likely involve welding, cutting steel, and installing steel or iron girders.